lucapette/web/main/content/writing/on-writing.markdown

 feel the effect of this bias every time I publish something.

-2017 is a perfect example: the only article I thought wasn't worth sharing got more attention than the rest put together.
+2017 is a perfect example: the only article I thought wasn't worth sharing got more attention than the rest of my articles put together.
 I couldn't believe it.

-So I decided that the best strategy against this bias is to ignore it completely.
+I decided that the best strategy against this bias is to ignore it completely.
 I won't ask myself if an article is worth sharing or not.
 I'll share whatever I write because I love writing.

 Besides, from time to time someone tells me they found my writing helpful.
 It's a beautiful thought: I do something just because I like it and that helps